jefreybulla/store/README.md

 I suspect the issue relates to webpack imports/exports: https://webpack.js.org/guides/package-exports/

+Note: I chose webpack as the bundler when creating the local library via Nx generators

 Using vite instead of webpack works https://github.com/nrwl/nx-recipes/tree/main/standalone-react-app

 Problem could be using shared/ui instead of ui ?